 If you read standard clinical checklists for autism and ADHD, you might picture two distinct sets of traits sitting neatly side by side.
 However, the lived experience of AuDHD (Autism + ADHD) is rarely that simple.
-For many Autistic and ADHD adults, these neurotypes do not just coexist; they actively interact, mask, and contradict one another.
-It is a unique neurodivergent experience that often leaves individuals feeling deeply misunderstood by generic health resources.
+For many Autistic and ADHD adults, these neurotypes do not just coexist.
+They actively interact, mask, and contradict one another.

 The AuDHD Paradox: Why It Feels Like a Civil War

-This creates a confusing exhaustion pattern.
-You might find yourself intensely under-stimulated and bored, yet simultaneously overwhelmed and sensory-overloaded by the very activities you sought out to cure that boredom.
-There is also a profound relaxation paradox at play.
-For an unmedicated AuDHD brain, the idea of “doing nothing” is often more exhausting than working.
-Without a focused task, the brain struggles to filter out background input, leading to a loud, chaotic internal environment where true rest feels impossible.
+There is also a relaxation paradox at play.
+For an unmedicated AuDHD brain, “doing nothing” is often more tiring than working.
+Without a focused task, the brain struggles to filter out background input.
+As a result, the internal environment becomes loud and chaotic, and true rest feels impossible.

 5 Hidden Signs of Combined Neurodivergence (Beyond the DSM-5)

-Because AuDHD traits frequently mask each other, many adults live in diagnostic limbo.
-You might have been diagnosed with ADHD early on, while your Autistic need for social rigidity was hidden by your ADHD impulsivity.
-Alternatively, you might have been misdiagnosed with a personality disorder due to the intense emotional fluctuations this internal friction creates.
+Alternatively, you might have been misdiagnosed with a personality disorder due to the intense emotional swings this internal friction creates.
 By understanding how autism and ADHD overlap, we can start to see the hidden signs of this combined neurotype.

 The Medication Reality Check